department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/WEAMS migration.md

 - Placement description: Mega Menu promo spot
 - Link label: Keep current header text and descriptive text, or update to reflect additional data available in the tool.
 (Changes TBD by CAIA Content)
 - Link destination: va.gov/education/gi-bill-comparison-tool
-- Who will update (IA, content, product team): CAIA IA
+- Who will update (IA, content, product team): CAIA IA or possibly OPIA (CAIA IA will coordinate)
 - When will this entry point go live (at launch?
 After staged rollout? after some designated time?): At launch
 - Notes: Existing nav item should now link to the Landing page, rather than the School Comparison tool
 ![weams 6](https://github.com/user-attachments/assets/49b2ce5f-d9dd-4481-8807-9bb6d1a85385)